makerdao/governance-portal-v2/README.md

 5. Set `MONGODB_URI` to a full mongodb uri (ex: `mongodb+srv://...`)
 6. Set `MONGODB_COMMENTS_DB` the mongodb db name to be used for vote comments
 7. Set `USE_FS_CACHE` to true if you want to use file system cache
-8. Set `GITHUB_TOKEN` to fetch delegates information from GitHub
+8. Set `GITHUB_TOKEN` to fetch delegates information and executive proposals from GitHub
 9. Set `NEXT_PUBLIC_MIXPANEL_DEV` to the valid Mixpanel dev environment API key
 10. Set `NEXT_PUBLIC_MIXPANEL_PROD` to the valid Mixpanel prod environment API key
 11. Set `GOERLI_FORK_API_KEY` for the API key